It takes only 600 years for the Southern Ocean to shape and

 At first glance you will see seven rock stacks to the west of the main 12 Apostles viewing platform with the rest hidden by headlands and obscured by other stacks.
 To the east at the southern viewing area are a further 2 rock stacks referred to in local vernacular as Gog and Magog.
 These two rock stacks are viewable from beach level 1.1 km to the east of the Twelve Apostles.
 Visitors should note that while there is a small car park at Gibson Steps it is often at capacity and visitors are advised they can walk safely via the Great Ocean Walk on a 1.1 km (2.2km return) trail that leaves from the south side of the Twelve Apostles Visitor Facility.

 The sculpted cliff top carpet provides an almost comical homage to the power of wind that shapes it into form.
 Take a closer look at the hardy clusters of plants with subtle variations in texture and form creating interest and providing a rich palette of texture and colour.
 This highly specialised group of plants has a delicate beauty and an important ecological role to play.
 Please restrict your observations to the paths and walkways provided for your use by Parks Victoria.
 Visitors travelling along the Great Ocean Road can marvel at the contrast presented by the ground hugging cliff top heath in proximity to the tall emerald forests of the nearby Great Otway National Park.
-Guides on local flora and fauna are available from the 12 Apostles Visitor Information Centre in Port Campbell
+Guides on local flora and fauna are available from the Port Campbell Visitor Information Centre in Port Campbell

 Follow meandering roads north from the coast to explore sublime volcanic landscapes and charming inland towns.
 Enjoy the contrast of conical peaks and deep crater lakes that punctuate the even carpet of rolling farmland.